apache/sling-site/src/main/jbake/content/documentation/bundles/scheduler-service-commons-scheduler.md

 ## Using dedicated thread pools

 By default all scheduled jobs use the default thread pool of Sling (as provided by [Apache Sling Commons Thread Pool](/documentation/bundles/apache-sling-commons-thread-pool.html)).
-But it also possible to specify that a different thread pool is used.
-This requires 2 steps: The thread pool must be explicitly allowed to be used and then the job must be configured to be used.
+But it is possible to define that a different thread pool to be used.
+This requires 2 steps: The thread pool must be explicitly allowed to be used and then the job must be configured accordingly.
 An optional 3rd step is to configure the thread pool.

 ### Allow a thread pool to be used by the scheduler
 You need to add the name of the threadpool to the OSGI property ```allowedPoolNames``` of the "Apache Sling Scheduler" service (pid: ```	org.apache.sling.commons.scheduler.impl.QuartzScheduler```).